adambard/learnxinyminutes-docs/python.html.markdown

         # Assign the argument to the instance's name attribute
         self.name = name

     # An instance method.
-All methods take self as the first argument
+All methods take self as the first argument,
+    # which refers to the instance of this class
     def say(self, msg):
        return "%s: %s" % (self.name, msg)